Using 360 Evaluations for Performance Appraisal

 The DecisionWise Leadership Intelligence 360 for Appraisal is a customized multi-rater assessment process designed specifically for use in the evaluation of employee performance.
 Based on over 15 years of performance management research, these assessments combine the power of 360 evaluations with traditional performance appraisal to provide a more comprehensive picture of individual performance.

-A DecisionWise project manager and consultant team will guide you and your organization through the 360 evaluation process.
+A DecisionWise 360 assessment and consulting team will guide your organization through the 360 evaluation process.
 We can even help your supervisors understand how to interpret, debrief, and coach their employees on the results, which creates in a greater level of development and action.